smartcrib/password-scrambler-ws/README.md

     make sure the owner and privileges on the scrambler.pem file are correct sudo chown scrib:scrib scrambler.pem
       sudo chmod 0400 scrambler.pem
+20. Open scribREST.py, find _ENABLE_SSL and set it to True
-20. Try to restart the service, alternatively reboot the host computer
+21. Try to restart the service, alternatively reboot the host computer

 NOTE: Python would not verify certificate by default.
 It is necessary to correctly handle HTTPS connections and at least verify the hostname.
 We will amend documentation with this issue shortly.